 - Melanoma: A malignant tumour.
 This is the most dangerous kind of skin cancer because it can put the patient's life at risk.
 It appears as a result of short intense bursts of sun exposure such as those that cause sunburn.
 It takes the form of brown or black spots on healthy skin.
 And in 35% of cases, it concerns a pre-existing mole.
 Diagnosed during its first stage of development, it can be completely cured with medical treatment.
 If you discover a suspicious lesion, it is therefore vital that you consult a dermatologist.

 Artificial UV rays: A safe way to tan?

 Natural tanning is a defence mechanism against UVB rays.
 Tanning beds, however, use painless and insidious UVA rays.
 The UVA rays that produce fake tans are responsible for the premature aging of the skin and increase the risk of developing skin cancer.

 - Avoid sun exposure during the times of day when there is strong sunlight: 50 to 70% of skin cancers are linked to overexposure to UVB and UVA rays.

 - Reduce children's exposure to the sun: 80% of skin damage caused by the sun occurs before the age of 18.
 The damage caused by exposing your skin to the sun and to strong sunlight between childhood and adulthood leads to the development of skin cancer.

-- Use a very high factor sunscreen that protects against both UVB and UVA rays.
-Apply generously to all exposed areas of clean dry skin, 15 to 20 minutes before sun exposure.
-Reapply again after exercise, swimming or towelling or at least every two hours.
-Wear protective clothing, sunglasses and a hat.
+- Use a very high factor sunscreen that protects against both UVB and UVA rays, remember to reapply it every two hours, and wear sunglasses and a hat.